icopy-site/awesome-cn/docs/awesome/awesome-docker.md

 - [docker-vm](https://github.com/shyiko/docker-vm) - Simple and transparent alternative to boot2docker (backed by Vagrant) by [@shyiko](https://github.com/shyiko)
 - [DockerBuildManagement](https://github.com/DIPSAS/DockerBuildManagement) - Build Management is a python application, installed with pip.
 The application makes it easy to manage a build system based on Docker by configuring a single yaml file describing how to build, test, run or publish a containerized solution.
 - [Dusty](https://github.com/gamechanger/dusty) - Managed Docker development environments on OS X
-- [Eclipse Che](https://github.com/eclipse/che) - 具有 Docker 运行时、云 IDE、下一代 Eclipse IDE 的开发人员工作区服务器
+- [Eclipse Che](https://github.com/eclipse/che) - Developer workspace server with Docker runtimes, cloud IDE, next-generation Eclipse IDE
 - [EnvCLI](https://github.com/EnvCLI/EnvCLI) - Replace your local installation of Node, Go, ... with project-specific docker containers.
 By [@EnvCLI](https://github.com/EnvCLI)
 - [footloose](https://github.com/weaveworks/footloose) - Spin containers that look like Virtual Machines - By [@dlespiau](https://github.com/dlespiau)
 - [forward2docker](https://github.com/bsideup/forward2docker) :skull: - Utility to auto forward a port from localhost into ports on Docker containers running in a boot2docker VM by [@bsideup](https://github.com/bsideup)